 Distributed Access Architecture (DAA)

 Bandwidth-consumption demands have exploded over the past few years.
 More and more consumers are pulling down content from Netflix and other OTT services that stream movies and television programs in perpetually escalating — and bandwidth-robbing — resolutions, including Ultra HD (UHD).
 On the upstream side, interactive gaming and around-the-clock feedback from millions of IoT devices and sensors are also contributing to the need for service providers to position their networks to deliver gigabit-class access services by moving to a distributed architecture that leverages highly efficient digital optics.

 The transition from a centralized architecture to one that distributes many of the functions now located in headends or hubs to the far reaches of their networks creates numerous opportunities for MSOs.
 By moving RF generation and other functionality into the outside plant, for example, cable operators can reap significant performance and operational efficiency benefits.
 Replacing analog optics with digital Ethernet optics at the headend significantly increases fiber efficiency and improves signal performance.
 It also sets the stage for the virtualization of capabilities and functions remaining in the headend, providing cable operators with the opportunity to eventually move to a datacenter model through the replacement of purpose-built equipment with commercial-off-the-shelf (COTS) servers.

 But current economic conditions and intense competitive pressure require service providers to evolve their networks in affordable increments that allow them to preserve much of their existing investment and avoid wholesale equipment replacements or major new fiber installations.
 Cable operators require solutions that enable them to optimize the capacity of their current fiber plant, while reducing maintenance and operational costs.
-MSOs are moving toward DAA cautiously, given the financial risks associated with investing in new technologies or architectures, that means any viable DAA solution must also be futureproof, allowing cable operators to seamlessly accommodate new technologies as they are introduced.
+Given the financial risks associated with investing in new technologies or architectures, any viable DAA solution must also be futureproof for cable operators to seamlessly accommodate new technologies as they are introduced.